- Prostatitis vs. BPH

 - Anticholinergic agents

 Some patients with more severe prostatic enlargement may need surgery.
-A transurethral resection of the prostate (TURP) is the usual procedure to reduce pressure on the urethra by reducing the size of the prostate.
+Transurethral resection of the prostate (TURP) is the usual procedure to reduce pressure on the urethra by reducing the size of the prostate.

 Treatment for prostatitis depends on the type.